Michael Taylor (glass artist)

-Michael Taylor is an American studio glass artist, teacher and lecturer.
+Michael Taylor (born 1944) is an American studio glass artist, teacher and lecturer.
 His best known body of work is his geometric glass sculptures.
 He works the glass cold, shaping, polishing and laminating translucent colored and clear blocks of glass together using epoxy resin.

 Early life and education

 Michael Estes Taylor was born in Lewisburg, Tennessee and began to draw at age 12.
 At age 18 he entered Middle Tennessee University in Murfreesboro where he was awarded a B.S. in art education.
 He entered graduate school in 1967 at East Tennessee University in Johnson City, where he received a summer scholarship to Penland School of Crafts.
 There he was first exposed to glass as an artist's medium.
 He returned to Penland in 1968 and, with the encouragement of glass artist Fritz Dreisbach, began to work with glass.
 Taylor graduated from East Tennessee University in 1969 with an M.A. in sculpture and ceramics.
 That summer he studied glass at the University of Utah under University of California-Berkeley instructor Marvin Lipofsky.
 In the fall Taylor returned to Tusculum College in Greenville, Tennessee, where he was working as a part-time art instructor, to take a full-time teaching position.

 In 1970 Taylor attended the Toledo Museum School's Glass Workshop, where he met a number of the artists involved in the Studio Glass Movement, including Dominick Labino, Harvey Littleton, Harvey Leafgreen, Jack Schmidt, Doug Johnson, Tom McGlauchlin and Henry Halem.
 Returning to Tusculum College, Taylor won a Louis Comfort Tiffany grant to work with Harvey Littleton at Littleton's studio in Verona, Wisconsin.
 In 1977, while serving as the chair of the art department at Peabody College, Taylor returned to graduate school at East Tennessee State University, where he was awarded an M.F.A. in sculpture.